Anikcse18/HomeWork_3/README.md

 You may find my solution: **src > HW_3 > allsolution**

 ## Problem Descriptions
-Create class Car: id, Make, Model, Year of manufacture, Color, Price, Registration number.
-Create an array of objects.
-Save to the different files

 1. **Modify previous HomeTask2 and create a following hierarchy**